How to Winterize Your Florida Car

-In addition to checking wiper fluid levels to ensure there is enough freeze-resistant liquid, you should also check and replace your wipers and blades as needed.
+In addition to checking wiper fluid levels to ensure there is enough freeze-resistant liquid, another way to winterize your Florida car is by checking and replacing your wipers and blades as needed.
 If your wipers leave streaks on your window when you use them, they should be changed.
 Florida winters often bring cold rains, so seeing clearly from your windshield is essential for driver and passenger safety.

 Heating and Cooling

 Test your car’s heat and defrosting function before you actually need them to make sure it runs correctly.
 Have your antifreeze checked and verify that you have the proper coolant-to-water ratio to help protect your engine from freezing or corrosion.
 Typically, this ratio will be 50/50, but your mechanic knows the appropriate formula.

 You may not know it, but your battery capacity is reduced by cold weather because your car requires more battery power to start in the winter.
 Ensure your battery is ready by checking the battery cables for cracks or breaks and the terminals for any loose connections.
 Clean any buildup on battery cables with a brush.
 Read your fluid level charge, and check the battery fluid.
 If you know your battery is older than 3 to 5 years, replace it before the worst of our winter weather arrives.

 In addition to battery and windshield wiper fluid, the following should be checked and replenished as part of your winter maintenance plan.